 For example, collaborative divorce may be a good option for two high-earning breadwinners who agree they each want to keep their own money and their private matters out of the courts.
 The two parties should also have a clear, fundamental idea regarding how to divide their assets fairly.
-They just need help negotiating the legal details of the settlement, so they can move on.
+They just need a collaborative lawyer for divorce to help negotiate the legal details of the settlement, so they can move on.

 When isn’t collaborative divorce a good option in Texas?

 During the collaborative process, the couple and their attorneys keep meeting and negotiating until they agree on a resolution.
 If there are any sticking points, a judge can’t come in to rule one way or the other.
 This can be problematic from both a time and cost perspective which may be considered what is wrong with a collaborative divorce.